 Our risk management processes, which are aligned with our Risk Appetite, ensure that an acceptable level of risk diversification is maintained across DBS.

-For credit risk, we use EC as our measurement tool, since it combines the individual risk factors of the probability of default (PD), loss given default (LGD)

-and exposure at default (EAD), as well as portfolio concentration factors.
-Granular EC thresholds are set to ensure that the allocated EC stays within our Risk Appetite.

-Thresholds are set on major industry groups and single counterparty exposures and notional limits are established for country exposures.
-Governance processes are in place to ensure that our exposures are regularly monitored with these thresholds in mind, and appropriate actions are taken when the thresholds are breached.
+For credit risk concentration, we use EC as our measurement tool as it combines the individual risk factors such as the probability of default (PD), loss given default (LGD) and exposure at default (EAD), in addition to industry correlation and portfolio concentration.
+EC thresholds are set to ensure that the allocated EC stays within our Risk Appetite.
+Governance processes are in place to ensure that these thresholds are monitored regularly, and appropriate actions are taken when the thresholds are breached.

-DBS continually examines how we can enhance the scope of our thresholds to improve the management of concentration risk.
+DBS continually examines and reviews how we can enhance the scope of our thresholds and approaches to manage concentration risk.